Indian Home Rule movement: Decline

 The Movement was also left leaderless once Tilak left for England to pursue a libel case he had filed against Valentine Chirol and Annie Besant was largely satisfied by the promise of Reforms.

 Its further growth and activity were stalled by the rise of Mahatma Gandhi and his Satyagraha art of revolution: non-violent, but mass-based civil disobedience.
 Gandhi's Hindu lifestyle, mannerisms and immense respect for Indian culture and the common people of India made him immensely popular with India's common people.
 His victories in leading the farmers of Champaran, Bihar and Kheda, Gujarat against the British authorities on tax revolts made him a national hero.

 After the Montagu Declaration, also known as the August Declaration, the league agreed to suspend its expansion of the movement.
 After this the moderate candidates gave up the membership of league.
-The league believed that the British government will gradually reform the administration and local representative system by ushering participation of local Indians.
+The league believed that the British government will gradually reform the administration and local representative system by ushering in participation of local Indians.